 Despite its advantages, the MT/ST architecture inherited the problem of legibility from its predecessors.
 Information stored on tape was still invisible to the typist.
-In addition to being encoded, electric alphabets were written in magnetic domains and polarities, which lay beyond human sense.41 One still had verify input against stored quantities to ensure correspondence.
-But the stored quantity could be checked only by transforming it into yet another inscription.
-To verify what was stored the operator was forced to redouble the original inscription, in a process that was prone to error, because storage media could not be accessed directly without specialized instruments.42
+In addition to being encoded, electric alphabets were written in magnetic domains and polarities, which lay beyond human sense.41 One still had to verify input against stored quantities to ensure their congruence.
+However, the stored quantity could be checked against input only by transforming it yet again into another inscription.
+To verify what was stored, the operator redoubled the sign.
+It was a lengthy process, prone to error, because storage media still could not be accessed directly without specialized instrumentation.42

 Another class of solutions to the legibility problem involved making the magnetic mark more apparent.
 A pair of American inventors described their 1962 magnetic reader as “a device for visual observation of magnetic symbols recorded on a magnetic recording medium in tape or sheet form.”
 They wrote: